balakreshnan/Samples2021/AzureAI/audiotext.md

-# Process Speech and convert to Text
+# Call center - Process Speech and convert to Text

 ## Using Azure Cognitive Services Speech to Text and Logic apps